adomiter/originVisualizations/README.md

 ## Background and Motivation

-Real Estate Investment Trusts, (REITS), specifically those which focus on Multifamily properties, are one of the few financial institutions yet to widely adopt advances in geocomputation yet they simultaneously stand to benefit from such advances given the inherently spatial process of selecting assets whether they be for development or acquisition.
+Real Estate Investment Trusts, (REITS), specifically those which focus on multifamily properties, are one of the few financial institutions yet to widely adopt advances in geocomputation yet they simultaneously stand to benefit from such advances given the inherently spatial process of selecting assets whether they be for development or acquisition.
 Moreover, given the wide array of different neighborhoods within the United States it is often difficult for smaller firms to adequately understand the makeup of each area for which they may consider investing.
-Therefore, a better understanding of place via an all inclusive dashboard will help optimize deal flow.
+Therefore, a better understanding of place via an all inclusive dashboard will help to optimize deal flow.
 Moreover, an understanding of which areas will see the highest rent growth, arguably the most important metric for whether or not an investment is successful, allows for firms to narrow their scope leading to a more effective utilization of capital.

 ## Data Sources and Scale